Mounted police: Canada

-Oman

-The Royal Oman Police have many horse and camel mounted troopers.
+Mounted police units were used in Canada during the 19th century to carry out peace officer duties across vast and sparsely inhabited areas.
+The predecessors to the Royal Canadian Mounted Police (RCMP), the Royal North-West Mounted Police, relied on using mounted riders from its inception in 1873 to carry out their policing duties across the Prairies.
+These mounted police were frequently the only government officials in the area.

 United Kingdom

-The Metropolitan Police Mounted Branch is the mounted section of the Metropolitan Police, the police force of Greater London (excluding the City of London, where the separate City of London Police has its own mounted branch).
-The Mounted Branch was founded in 1760 and is the oldest section of the Metropolitan Police.
-The Metropolitan Police Mounted Branch undertakes crowd control duties, especially at football matches, but also conducts general street patrols and escorts the Royal Guard change every morning.
+The Bow Street Horse Patrol, founded in 1763, are the oldest uniformed police force in the world.
+They were formally incorporated into the Metropolitan Police in 1836.
+Today the Metropolitan Police Mounted Branch is the mounted section of the Metropolitan Police, the police force of Greater London (excluding the City of London, where the separate City of London Police has its own mounted branch).
+The Metropolitan Police Mounted Branch undertakes crowd control duties, especially at football matches, but also conducts general street patrols and escorts the Royal Guard change at the London's royal residences.